 If you don’t have a track ready car, or are visiting from out of the Atlanta area, and option to consider is to “arrive and drive”.
 Increasingly popular in both the track day and racing scene’s, arrive and drive’s give you the opportunity to drive on track like you own a car without the hassle of actually owning the car.

-One of JZilla’s primary arrive and drive partners is Corsa Crew, as well as Balls Out, AOA Racing and Open Throttle to provide arrive and drive cars.
+One of JZilla’s arrive and drive partners include Balls Out, AOA Racing and Open Throttle to provide arrive and drive cars.

 Arrive and Drives require pre-registration with both the event and the arrive and drive company.
 Despite the name, it does not mean you can show up and rent the day of the event.